Dustin36/php-fpm-healthcheck/README.md

 ## Usage

-To run this Comtainer in combination you need this two files:
+To run this container in combination with nginx you need these two files:
 - `docker-compose.yml`
 - `conf.d/php.conf`

 The two files below or in this repo.

+### Warning
-!!!
-PHP will not work wothout `conf.d/php.conf`, create it bevor you run docker !!!
+PHP will not work without `conf.d/php.conf`, create it before you deploy the container!

+---

 `docker-compose.yml` :